alariicamargo/alariicamargo/README.md

 - 👋 Hi, I’m @alariicamargo
-- 👀 I’m  I’m a Taekwondo and Kickboxing athelete
+- 👀 I’m a Taekwondo and Kickboxing athelete
 - 📫 I live in Cascavel PR

 <!---